 His ultimate fame lies in his opera ‘Pagliacci’, despite writing many others.

-Leoncavallo was born in Naples, his father was a police officer and magistrate.
-They moved away from Naples and returned when Ruggero went to school.
+Leoncavallo was born in Naples on 23rd April 1857.
+His father was a police officer and magistrate.
+The family moved away from Naples and returned when Ruggero went to school.
 On leaving school he went to study at the University of Bologna to study literature.

 Leoncavallo then went to Naples Conservatory.
-He supported himself by playing the piano in cafes & giving concerts, in addition to providing singing lessons.
+He supported himself by playing the piano in cafes and giving concerts in addition to providing singing lessons.

-His initial operas failed to gain any attraction or popularity and then came ‘Pagliacci’ which was published in Milan in 1892 receiving immediate success.
-Sadly his later operas never matched this success
+His initial operas failed to gain any attraction or popularity.
+Then he published ‘Pagliacci’ in Milan in 1892 and received immediate success.
+Sadly his later operas never matched this success.

 Pagliacci lies among the most favoured and regularly performed operas within the operatic repertory.

-His other works include the song Mattinata which was made popular by the Italian operatic tenor Enrico Caruso.
-He wrote this song for the Grammarphone company which later became known as HMV.
+His other works include the song Mattinata which Italian operatic tenor Enrico Caruso helped to make popular.
+Leoncavallo wrote this song for the Grammarphone company which later became known as HMV.

-In 1897 he earned public recognition in Venice for La Bohème, unfortunately it was outshone by Giacomo Puccini’s opera of the same name which was premiered a year earlier.
+Ruggero earned public recognition in 1897 in Venice for La Bohème.
+Unfortunately his work was outshone by Giacomo Puccini’s opera of the same name which was premiered a year earlier.

-Leoncavallo died in 1919.
+Leoncavallo died in on 9th August 1919.
 Hundreds of people attended his funeral including his rival Puccini.